-- Sevelamer carbonate and sevelamer hydrochloride are contraindicated in patients with bowel obstruction.
-Cases of dysphagia and esophageal tablet retention have been reported in association with use of the tablet formulation of sevelamer, some requiring hospitalization and intervention.
-The sevelamer suspension formulation should be considered in patients with a history of swallowing disorders.
-Adverse reactions possibly related to sevelamer included nausea, vomiting, dyspepsia, diarrhea, flatulence, abdominal pain, and constipation.
-Ciprofloxacin should be taken at least two hours before or six hours after sevelamer and mycophenolate mofetil should be taken at least two hours before sevelamer. - Calcium acetate is contraindicated in patients with hypercalcemia.
-Calcium supplements should be used with caution in patients with chronic renal failure due to the increased risk of developing hypercalcemia.
+diarrhea, flatulence, abdominal pain, and constipation.
+Ciprofloxacin should be taken at least 2 hours before or 6 hours after sevelamer, and mycophenolate mofetil should be taken at least 2 hours before sevelamer.

+- Calcium acetate is contraindicated in patients with hypercalcemia.
+Calcium supplements should be used with caution in patients with CKD due to the increased risk of developing hypercalcemia.
 The most common adverse effects include hypercalcemia, nausea, and vomiting.
 Diarrhea has been reported with calcium acetate oral solution.
-The administration of calcium acetate may decrease the bioavailability of tetracyclines or fluoroguinolones. - Ferric citrate is contraindicated in patients with iron overload.
+The administration of calcium acetate may decrease the bioavailability of tetracyclines or fluoroquinolones. - Ferric citrate is contraindicated in patients with iron overload.
 Ferric citrate should be kept out of the reach of children to lower the risk of accidental overdose of iron.
-Adverse events reported in more than 5% of patients treated with ferric citrate in clinical trials included diarrhea, nausea, constipation, vomiting, discolored feces, and cough.
-Doxycycline should be taken at least one hour before ferric citrate.
-Ciprofloxacin should be taken at least two hours before or after ferric citrate.

-- Bowel obstruction, ileus, and fecal impaction are contraindications to lanthanum carbonate therapy.
+Adverse events reported in > 5% of patients treated with ferric citrate in clinical trials included diarrhea, nausea, constipation, vomiting, discolored feces, abdominal pain, hyperkalemia, and cough.
+Doxycycline should be taken at least 1 hour before ferric citrate.
+Ciprofloxacin should be taken at least 2 hours before or after ferric citrate. - Bowel obstruction, ileus, and fecal impaction are contraindications to lanthanum carbonate therapy.
 Serious adverse events consisting of gastrointestinal obstruction, ileus, subileus, gastrointestinal perforation, and/or fecal impaction have been reported with this medication, and some of these events required surgery or hospitalization.
 Adverse events that were more commonly associated with lanthanum carbonate therapy included nausea, vomiting, and abdominal pain.
-Compounds that bind aluminum-, magnesium-, or calcium-based cationic antacids and thyroid hormone replacement therapy should be separated by at least two hours from lanthanum carbonate.
-Fluoroquinolones should be taken at least one hour before or four hours after lanthanum. - Sucroferric oxyhydroxide does not have any contraindications.
-Due to the potential for drug interactions, levothyroxine should be taken at least four hours before sucroferric oxyhydroxide.
-Doxycycline, acetylsalicylic acid and cephalexin must be taken at least one hour before sucroferric oxyhydroxide.
+Compounds that bind aluminum-, magnesium-, or calcium-based cationic antacids and thyroid hormone replacement therapy should be separated by at least 2 hours from lanthanum carbonate.
+Fluoroquinolones should be taken at least 1 hour before or 4 hours after lanthanum.
+Patients should be advised to chew lanthanum carbonate tablets completely and to not swallow them whole.
+Serious gastrointestinal complications have been associated with unchewed or incompletely chewed tablets. - Sucroferric oxyhydroxide does not have any contraindications.
+Due to the potential for drug interactions, levothyroxine should be taken at least 4 hours before sucroferric oxyhydroxide.
+Doxycycline, acetylsalicylic acid, and cephalexin must be taken at least 1 hour before sucroferric oxyhydroxide.
 Common adverse events include dark/discolored feces, nausea, and diarrhea.

 - Patiromer is contraindicated in patients with known hypersensitivity to patiromer or any of its components.
 Warnings and precautions of patiromer include worsening of gastrointestinal motility and hypomagnesemia.
-The most common adverse reactions (≥ 2%) with patiromer use were constipation, hypomagnesemia, diarrhea, nausea, abdominal discomfort, and flatulence. - Sodium polystyrene sulfonate powder for suspension is contraindicated in patients with obstructive bowel disease and neonates with reduced gut motility.
-Sodium polystyrene sulfonate suspension is contraindicated in patients with hypokalemia, obstructive bowel disease, and as oral or rectal administration in neonates.
-Warnings and precautions for sodium polystyrene sulfonate include intestinal necrosis; development of hypokalemia or other electrolyte disturbances; fluid overload in patient sensitive to high sodium intake; and risk of aspiration. - Sodium polystyrene sulfonate may cause some degree of gastric irritation.
+The most common adverse effects (≥ 2%) with patiromer use were constipation, hypomagnesemia, diarrhea, nausea, abdominal discomfort, and flatulence. - Sodium polystyrene sulfonate powder for suspension is contraindicated in patients with obstructive bowel disease and neonates with reduced gut motility.
+Sodium polystyrene sulfonate suspension is contraindicated in patients with hypokalemia, obstructive bowel disease, as oral administration in neonates, and in neonates with reduced gut motility.
+Warnings and precautions for sodium polystyrene sulfonate include intestinal necrosis; development of hypokalemia or other electrolyte disturbances; fluid overload in patients sensitive to high sodium intake; and risk of aspiration. - Sodium polystyrene sulfonate may cause some degree of gastric irritation.
 Anorexia, nausea, vomiting, and constipation may occur especially if high doses are given.
-Occasionally diarrhea develops. - Warnings and precautions for sodium zirconium cyclosilicate include gastrointestinal adverse events in patients with motility disorders and edema.
-The most common adverse reactions were mild to moderate edema.
+Occasionally diarrhea develops. - Sodium zirconium cyclosilicate does not have any contraindications.
+Warnings and precautions for sodium zirconium cyclosilicate include gastrointestinal adverse events in patients with motility disorders, edema, and hypokalemia in hemodialysis patients.
+The most common adverse effect was mild to moderate edema.